 Limitation: not ideal for custom donation values

-Option 2: Use a Custom Form + Payment Field
+Option 2: Use a Custom Form with Payment Field

 Squarespace allows custom forms with a payment option (Stripe required).